scaleoutsean/eseries-perf-analyzer/README.md

 python3 ./epa/collector.py --api 2.2.2.2 --password monitor123 --prometheus-port 9080 --no-verify-ssl
 ```

-Open the browser and navigate to http://localhost:9080/metrics to see if Collector is working.
+Open the browser and navigate to http://localhost:9080/metrics to see if Collector's Prometheus exporter is working.

 ## Other documents

 - [SCRIPTS](./scripts/SCRIPTS.md) has more details on running the helper scripts
 - [CONFIGURATION](./CONFIGURATION.md) has extra details about configuration workflow
-- [SCREEENSHOTS](./SCREENSHOTS.md) has example screenshots and details about installing reference dashboards
+- [SCREENSHOTS](./SCREENSHOTS.md) has example screenshots and details about installing reference dashboards
 - [FAQs](./FAQ.md) - mostly EPA 3-focused at the moment, it has some basic EPA 4-related content

 ## Change log